Participant Access Tokens

 grant_type The type of access being requested. delegated_participant

 participant_id The participant’s globally-unique identifier.
-A participant identifier.
+The MyDataHelps participant ID corresponding to the application user.

 client_secret A code associated with the requesting application. secret